 Florida Statutes restrict a creditor’s remedy to what is known as a “charging lien” against the LLC’s cash distributions.
 In the event the LLC manager chooses to make no distributions, the member’s creditor gets nothing.
 There is an IRS revenue ruling that held that in the event an LLC has taxable income allocated to a debtor/member, but the LLC makes no distributions which are attachable by a charging lien, the member’s creditor is responsible for his income tax liability to a member even though the creditor receives no distributions by virtue of its charging lien.
-A Florida creditor’s limited rights under a charging lien, together with the income tax liability, makes creditors reluctant to attack a member’s interest in a limited liability company.
-There is a Florida appellate court decision that would prevent a court from ordering a judgment debtor to turn over either his Nevis LLC membership interest or LLC assets located outside the state.
+However, more recent court decisions suggest that a creditor is not liable for taxes on income the creditor does not receive as a result of a charging lien.

 Nevis Limited Liability Companies

 Establishing an LLC in an offshore jurisdiction gives another layer of asset protection.
 The Island of Nevis, in particular, has enacted favorable LLC laws.
 Most important, Nevis, like Florida, permits a single-member limited liability company.
 Nevis law also establishes a charging lien as a creditor’s exclusive remedy to attack a debtor’s LLC ownership interest.
 A transfer of assets by a U.S. citizen to an offshore single-member LLC does not have any adverse tax consequences otherwise associated with the transfer of assets to other offshore entities.
-To attack a Nevis LLC interest, the creditor has to apply in a Nevis court for issuance of the charging lien.
 It is unclear whether a Nevis court would even recognize a Florida judgment giving rise to a creditor’s request for a charging order.
-Officials in Nevis have told me they know of no instance where a U.S. creditor has obtained a charging lien in Nevis to enforce a U.S. judgment.
+Officials in Nevis have told me they know of no instance where a U.S. creditor has obtained a charging lien through Nevis courts to enforce a U.S. judgment.

 Under Nevis law, the manager of the LLC does not have to be a Nevis resident or a Nevis business organization.
 A Nevis LLC’s manager may be the debtor/member herself or any other individual located either in the United States or a different foreign jurisdiction.
 A debtor serving as LLC manager has substantial control over the Nevis LLC and to physically maintain assets anywhere in the world.
 A Nevis LLC can own assets in the United States, Nevis, or anywhere else in the world.
 For example, a Nevis LLC may have a Florida bank account, or if appropriate, it may open an offshore account in Nevis or another popular banking center such as Switzerland.